l1990790120/l1990790120.github.io/content/post/2020-02-12-publish-hugo-static-content-with-github-action.md

 tags = ["blog", "cicd"]
 +++

 About two days ago, one of my coworkers was so fed up by Jenkins and decided to try Github Action.
-I've been thinking about automating [this github site's](http://l1990790120.github.io/) publishing process since ... the day I set it up.
+I've been thinking about automating publishing [this github site](http://l1990790120.github.io/) since ... the day I set it up.
 At work, if I have to setup a CD pipeline, I'd usually put it on Jenkins.
 But at home, I just want to sit back and relax, I don't want to spend my Netflix time fixing Jenkins (which unfortunately it breaks all the time at work).
 So, I decided to find a way to setup automated static content publishing process (or the fancy term -- CD) in Github Action for this site (repo: [https://github.com/l1990790120/l1990790120.github.io](https://github.com/l1990790120/l1990790120.github.io)).

 ## Auto Publish Custom Hugo Docker Image